liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 You must also create instance variables for the XML attributes that you want to pass to your Interactor.
 For example, recall that the request methods in `BookmarkListInteractor` receive two `Object` arguments: the folder ID and the comparator.
-The `BookmarkListScreenlet` must therefore contain variables for these parameters so it can pass them to the Interactor:
+The `BookmarkListScreenlet` class must therefore contain variables for these parameters so it can pass them to the Interactor:

     private long folderId;
     private String comparator;